RaySxySun/RaySxySun.github.io/backup/2016-01-18-11-useful-professional-en.md

             - Don't put me off when I'm trying to concentrate.
     - [example]We'll have to postpone the meeting until next week.

+---

+- undoable: can revert
+    - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.[Design Pattern: Command]
+---

+- prior to: before
+    - during the week prior to the meeting

+---